Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-1-start.md

 * Learn how to build a Leaderboard using a [Sorted Set](https://redis.io/docs/data-types/sorted-sets/)
 * Learn how to use [RediSearch](https://redis.io/docs/stack/search/) to execute fast queries on Redis Hashes or [JSON](https://redis.io/docs/stack/json/) documents to build a fast matchmaking engine.

+## Structure of this exercise
+1. Setup
+1. Basic Redis interaction
+1. Matchmaking basics and how you can use Redis and RediSearch to perform this fast and at high througput
+1. How to do this in code

 ### Starting Redis and opening the CLI
 * In a terminal Window, open the Redis CLI and connect to your provided Redis Enterprise database by typing:
 ```